Preparing for DMS 2.0

 - Maintain a record of all communications with OSEP, including questions asked and answered.

-- Organize and record the list of documents using the DMS 2.0 Document Review and Request Template to prepare for the submission to OSEP of all requested documents.
+- Organize and record the list of documents using the Part C Document Request Template to prepare for the submission to OSEP of all requested documents.

 - Record which documents align with the questions/items on each DMS Protocol as outlined in Step 5.